zenphporg/obsidian/README.md

 ## Contributing

-Contributions are welcome!
 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for details.

 ## Security Vulnerabilities

-If you discover a security vulnerability, please email security@zenphp.org.
-All security vulnerabilities will be promptly addressed.
+Please review [our security policy](https://github.com/zenphporg/obsidian/security/policy) on how to report security vulnerabilities.

 ## License

-Obsidian is open-sourced software licensed under the [MIT license](LICENSE.md).
+The MIT License (MIT).
+Please see [License File](LICENSE.md) for more information.

 ## Credits